 - Grade I (Benign): The most common type, making up 80% of cases.
 These tumors grow very slowly and are generally considered non-cancerous.

-- Grade II (Atypical): Account for about 15% of cases but are more challenging to treat due to their faster growth.
+- Grade II (Atypical): Accounts for about 15% of cases, but are more challenging to treat due to their faster growth.
 These tumors exhibit atypical cellular changes, increasing the risk of recurrence.

 - Grade III (Malignant): These aggressive, cancerous tumors make up less than 2% of meningioma cases.
 They grow rapidly and often require a combination of surgery, radiation, and chemotherapy.